-What type of peers are there in the House of Lords?
+What types of peers are there in the UK House of Lords?

-There are 200 Independent peers, called Crossbenchers in the Lords because of where they sit.
+There are around 200 Independent peers.
+These are called Crossbenchers in the Lords because of where they sit.